Why A Seat Belt Won’t Release or Retract

 Due to the car’s age, the seat belt itself may get stiff due to dirt and grime.
 In turn, the belt is much harder to retract back by the retractor.

 One of the most common causes of seat belt problems is that the seat belt retractor spring weakens over time.
 Once the spring inside the retractor weakens, the belt will go back.

 To fix this problem, you can remove the seat belt completely from the retractor and manually rotate it to tighten the spring.
 Next, reinstall the seat belt back on the retractor.
 This method may be too much work for most car owners and may not always work.
 It is worth trying if you can’t find a replacement seat belt.

 The seat belt won’t pull out.

 - This can be due to a damaged seat belt mechanism.
 As you can see from the picture, inside the retractor is a steel ball and a cup that together helps lock up the belt during an accident or sudden stop.
-If your belt is not coming out this part could be the problem.
+This part could be the problem if your belt is not coming out.
 When the ball rolls out of the center, it latches the mechanism via the lever attached to it.
 This mechanism can get damaged or stuck.
 In some cases, this system can stop working due to dirt collected over the years.

 We hope you find the Why A Seat Belt Won’t Release or Retract guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.